 Why use a VPN with Ubiquiti gear

 Using a VPN with your UniFi network adds a layer of privacy and security, especially if you access your network remotely, use public Wi‑Fi to manage devices, or want to shield inter-office traffic.
-A VPN can:
+A VPN can: Nordvpn how many devices 2026: Device Limits, Plans, Setup, and Tips for 2026

 - Encrypt traffic between clients and the VPN gateway, reducing eavesdropping on untrusted networks.